-Home Economics scholarships available to freshmen are the Sears-Roebuck Scholarships, the Eastern Milk Producers Cooperative Scholarships, one of the Home Economics Club scholarships, the Home Economics Alumnae Elizabeth Lee Vincent Scholarship, the Grace Schermerhorn Scholarship, and several of the tuition scholarships for nonresidents.
+Home Economics scholarships available to freshmen are the Sears-Roebuck Scholarships, the Eastern Milk Producers Cooperative Scholarships, the Home Economics Alumnae Elizabeth Lee Vincent Scholarship, the Grace Schermerhorn Scholarship, and several of the tuition scholarships for nonresidents.
 Freshman scholarships are usually awarded during the summer prior to entrance.

 Prospective freshmen who wish to apply for scholarships should take the College Board Scholastic Aptitude Test in January.
 They may obtain scholarship application forms from the Office of Scholarships and Financial Aid, Day Hall.
-These should be requested prior to February 15 and must be filed by March 1, as indicated on the forms.
+Completed applications must be submitted by January 15.

 This procedure covers all freshman scholarships except the Grace Schermerhorn scholarship.
-See page 34 for the procedure to be followed for that.
+See page 33 for the procedure to be followed for that.

-Scholarships available to sophomores, juniors, and seniors are usually awarded in May and are effective for the following year.
-Applications for these must be made by April 15, on forms obtainable at the Office of the Secretary of the College.
+Scholarships available to sophomores, juniors, and seniors usually are awarded in May and are effective for the following year.
+Applications for these must be made by April 15, on forms obtainable at the Office of the Sccretary of the College.